clarksdalehabitat/clarksdalehabitat/README.md

 Built using the [Feeling Responsive](http://phlow.github.io/feeling-responsive/) jekyll theme.

-For technical questions about the website, please contact (mailto:webmaster@clarksdalehabitat.org)
+For technical questions about the website you can reach me at [webmaster@clarksdalehabitat.org](mailto:webmaster@clarksdalehabitat.org)